yonson2/greedy/README.md

 important that you modify the `whitelist` parameter, otherwise the images you try to send to it will get rejected.

-Configuration parameters can be overwritten via environment variables or environment-based configuration files, that is, if `RUST_ENV` is set to `production` greedy will look for a configuration file `config/production.toml` in the working directory of the app.
+Configuration parameters can be overwritten via environment variables (using the `GREEDY_` prefix) or environment-based configuration files, that is, if `RUST_ENV` is set to `production` greedy will look for a configuration file `config/production.toml` in the working directory of the app.

 ## Endpoints